-This morning in Globex, WTI Crude was up 78 cents; Natural Gas was up four cents; Heating Oil was up two cents; and, Gasoline was up one cent.
+This morning in Globex, WTI Crude was down 15 cents; Natural Gas was up slightly; Heating Oil was down slightly; and, Gasoline was up one cent.
 Additionally, cash prices were lower in New York and New England.

 Natural Gas Glossary